adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 		address: "52 Zoo Lane, ZA1 2AP"
 	};

-In this last case we simple attach properties onto the information object.
-In this particular case it is a good idea not to attach
+In this last case we simply attach properties onto the information object.

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>